Peritract/peritract.github.io/_posts/2020-05-31-harry-potter.md

 ---
 title: Harry Potter and the accessing of APIs
+excerpt: APIs are everywhere.
+In this tutorial, learn how to access them with Python.
 ---

 APIs are everywhere.
 They're a core element of modern software/services, and an incredibly powerful tool for developers.
 Learning how to use and access APIs unlocks an incredible number of possibilities with code.